tdiesler/wildfly-camel/examples/camel-transacted-jms/README.md

 To run the example.

-1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml`
+1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full.xml`
 2. Build and deploy the project `mvn install -Pdeploy`
 3. When the WildFly server has started, browse to http://localhost:8080/example-camel-transacted-jms/orders